xoidlabs/xoid/docs/recipes/using-reducers.md

 title: Using reducers
 ---

 You can easily use your existing reducers with **xoid**.
-The following function can be used to create an atom with reducer.
+The following function can be used to create an atom with a reducer.

 ```js
 const atomWithReducer = (reducer, initialState) => atom(